-In your hospital room at Gillette Children’s Specialty Healthcare, we strive to provide the care you need in a comfortable environment.
+In your hospital room at Gillette Children’s, we strive to provide the care you need in a comfortable environment.
 We’ve equipped the space to address your medical needs and support other aspects of your daily life.

 Upon arrival, you’re invited to fill out an “All About Me” poster.
 The poster provides space to share information about your child’s likes and dislikes, and to give us ideas about how to help your child cope with difficult parts of treatment.

 The “All About Me” poster helps staff and volunteers provide the best possible care.
 After it’s completed, we display it in a frame in the hospital room, where health care providers can see it.

 The hospital bed includes controls and equipment to meet your child’s needs and help keep them safe.